ncoghlan/misc/notes/python_concepts/import_traps.rst

 frameworks operate.

-Furthermore, even without invoking any of the more exotic features of the import system, there are quite a few common misteps that come up regularly on mailing lists and Q&A sites like Stack Overflow.
+Furthermore, even without invoking any of the more exotic features of the import system, there are quite a few common missteps that come up regularly on mailing lists and Q&A sites like Stack Overflow.

 This essay only officially covers Python versions back to Python 2.6.
 Much